 If you are traveling with minor children who are traveling on the same passport, you need to provide their names, last names and birthdays in the designated area.

 Date of arrival in Thailand should be the same as on your flight ticket, especially if you need to submit a proof of traveling with visa application documents.
-Traveling by – the name of the airlines you are traveling with.
+Traveling by is the name of the airline or type of transportation that you will be using - airplane, train, bus, car, ferry or cruise.
 Flight No. must be filled with the details of your arrival flight and it can be easily found on your flight ticket.
+If you will be arriving by train or bus, can leave this part empty.

-Duration of proposed stay in Thailand shouldn’t be longer than 60 days.
+Duration of proposed stay in Thailand shouldn’t be longer than 60 days when applying for Thailand tourist visa.
 If it’s not your first visit to Thailand, provide the date of previous visit to Thailand.
-The purpose of visit should be “Tourism” if you will be applying for Single Entry Tourist Visa or Multiple Entry Tourist Visa.
+The purpose of visit should be “Tourism”, if you will be applying for Single Entry Tourist Visa or Multiple Entry Tourist Visa.

 Countries for which travel document is valid – in most cases it should be “all” unless your passport is really exclusive.